skip-pay/django-choice-enumfields/README.rst

 ChoiceEnum
 ``````````

-Normally, you just use normal PEP435_-style enums, however, django-enumfields
+Normally, you just use normal PEP435_-style enums, however, django-choice-enumfields
 also encludes its own version of ChoiceEnum with a few extra bells and whistles.
 Namely, the smart definition of labels which are used, for example, in admin
 dropdowns.
 By default, it will create labels by title-casing your constant